 PH1081 is a semester module in German or English language at Master’s level which is offered every semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH1081 is the Dean of Studies at Physics Department.

 Content, Learning Outcome and Preconditions

 The Master's Thesis is part of the research phase in which the students work on a current question in the field of condensed matter physics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible topics are based on the research foci of the Physics Department and the special offer of the professors.
-Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics, quantum technologies, correlated quantum dynamics or multi-particle phenomena.
+Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics or multi-particle phenomena.
 Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.

 After passing the Master's thesis, the students are able